 In many cases, motorcyclists experience enough impact to sustain severe TBIs leading to long-term physical, emotional, and developmental damages.
 The more severe the collision’s impact, the more damage the motorcyclist can sustain.
-We highly encourage riders to use a motorcycle.
+We highly encourage riders to use a helmet when riding a motorcycle.
 While they might not prevent every injury possible, they can keep a motorcycle accident from becoming fatal.

 Back and Spine Injuries